alemart/encantar-js/docs/api/viewport.md

 # Viewport

-The viewport is the area of the web page in which the augmented scene will be displayed.
+The viewport is the area of the web page in which the augmented scene is displayed.

 ## Instantiation